biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 ### R packages

-You can think of packages as "add-ons" / "extensions" to base R.
+You can think of packages as "add-ons" / "extensions" to base R functionality.

 #### Installation versus loading